 Reliable Zero-Shot Classification with the Trustworthy Language Model

-In zero-shot classification, we use a Foundation model to classify input data into predefined categories (aka. classes), without having to train this model on a dataset manually annotated with these categories.
-This utilizes the pre-trained model’s world knowledge to accomplish tasks that would require much more work training classical machine learning models from scratch.
-The problem with zero-shot classification of text with LLMs is we don’t know which LLM classifications we can trust.
-Most LLMs are prone to hallucination and will often predict a category even when their world knowledge does not suffice to justify this prediction.
+In zero-shot (or few-shot) classification, we use a Foundation model to classify input data into predefined categories (aka. classes), without having to train this model on a manually annotated dataset.
+This requires much less work than training/deploying classical machine learning models (no data preparation/labeling required either) and can generalize better across evolving environments.
+The problem with classification with pretrained LLMs is we don’t know which LLM classifications we can trust.
+LLMs are prone to hallucination and will often predict a category even when their world knowledge does not suffice to justify this prediction.

 Setup